dichen-cd/HOIM-PyTorch/README.md

 # Hierarchical Online Instance Matching for Person Search

-This repository hosts our code for our paper *Hierarchical Online Instance Matching for Person Seach* (link to be updated).
+This repository hosts our code for our paper [Hierarchical Online Instance Matching for Person Seach](https://aaai.org/Papers/AAAI/2020GB/AAAI-ChenD.1557.pdf).